batman-nair/ASCII-Imager/README.md

 3. Different language implementations

-If you like the project leave a star. :)
+If you like the project, leave a star. :)